tigergraph/ecosys/k8s/docs/01-introduction/README.md

 # TigerGraph Operator Overview

+> [!IMPORTANT]
+> Operator versions prior to 1.5.0 relied on the Docker image `gcr.io/kubebuilder/kube-rbac-proxy` to secure the metrics endpoint and prevent exposure of sensitive data.
+However, this image will no longer be available after May 2025.
+Starting from version 1.5.0, the Operator now uses the Docker image `quay.io/brancz/kube-rbac-proxy` instead.
+To ensure successful deployment without image pull errors, you must upgrade the Operator to version 1.5.0 or later.

 TigerGraph Operator stands as an automated operations system meticulously designed to streamline the management of TigerGraph clusters within Kubernetes environments.
 Its comprehensive suite of functionalities encompasses every aspect of the TigerGraph lifecycle, spanning deployment, upgrades, scaling, backups, restoration, and fail-over processes.
 Whether you're operating in a public cloud setting or within a self-hosted environment, TigerGraph Operator ensures that your TigerGraph instances function seamlessly within Kubernetes clusters.

 > [!NOTE]